Aimwel-OS/aimwel-gtm-conversion-pixel/README.md

 2. **Community Template Gallery**: This pixel utilizes the GTM Community Template Gallery.
 You can find and select the appropriate tag template from the gallery to track your desired events, such as an Apply Click and/or Job View.

-3. **Configuration**: In the selected tag's settings, configure the tag by providing the required input fields, the API endpoint will be provided by Aimwel, the GA4 measurement/stream Id can be found in the Admin section in Google Analytics 4 by navigating to 'Data collection and modification' -> 'Data streams' and selecting the appropriate stream.
+3. **Configuration**: In the selected tag's settings, configure the tag by providing the required input fields, the API endpoint will be provided by Aimwel

 4. **Variables for Platform Parameters**: If you haven't already created variables for the platform parameters originating from your platform in GTM, please do so.
-The job Id and brand values have to come from your platform and must be included in the conversion events by means of the platform parameters.
+The job Id and brand values have to come from your platform and must be included in the conversion events by means of the platform parameters fields.

 5. **Set Up Triggers**: Create triggers in GTM that specify when the tags should fire.
-For Apply Click, create a trigger that activates when the user does a apply click.
+Example: For Apply Click, create a trigger that activates when the user does a apply click.
 For Job View, create a trigger that activates when the container is loaded or when a dedicated dataLayer push event occurs.

 6. **Testing**: Before publishing the changes, use GTM's Preview mode to test that the tags fire correctly.
-Verify that the tag fires as expected and that the GET requeste made to our endpoint has all parameters.
+Verify that the tag fires as expected and that the GET request made to our endpoint has all parameters.
+Also check the browser console for feedback.
 Session Id, Event Type, Job Id and Timestamp are required.
-Session Id and timestamp are filled in by the template automatically.
+Session Id, Timestamp and Event Type are filled in by the template automatically.

 7. **Publish the Container**: Once you've thoroughly tested your configuration, click on "Submit" in GTM to publish the container with the new tags and triggers.
 If you're unsure when publishing, feel free to contact Aimwel for support.